Experiencing a different side of Saskatchewan

 Eat and drink your way through the big cities

 Other locally loved restaurants include Truffles Bistro, home to French cuisine made from local ingredients, and Las Palapas, for great Mexican food in a tropical setting.
-Saskatoon also has a fantastic farmers' market that features the delicious produce, specialty foods and other products grown, raised or sourced in the community.
+Saskatoon also has a fantastic farmers' market that features the delicious produce, specialty foods, and other products grown, raised or sourced in the local area.

 Wall-to-wall arts and culture, with a sprinkle of the outdoors

 In the time between meals, Saskatchewan's cities house an array of worthwhile arts and culture landmarks and experiences to keep you busy.